The Superinvestors of Graham-and-Doddsville: Reactions

 Buffett, despite his untarnished reputation in mainstream business press, remains rarely cited within traditional academia in general terms and the Superinvestors article has been almost entirely ignored.
 A 2004 search of 23,000 papers on economics revealed only 20 references to any publication by Buffett.

 A significant share of references simply rebut Buffett's statements or reduce his own success to pure luck and probability theory.
 William F. Sharpe (1995) called him "a three-sigma event" (1 in 370), Michael Lewis (1989) a "big winner produced by a random game".
-On the other hand, Aswath Damodaran, Professor of Finance at the Stern School of Business at NYU, referred to Buffet's findings as a proof that markets are not always efficient.
+On the other hand, Aswath Damodaran, Professor of Finance at the Stern School of Business at NYU, referred to Buffett's findings as a proof that markets are not always efficient.

-Joe Carlen, in his 2012 biography of Graham, notes that most individual investors discussed in the Superinvestors article have continued to consistently apply Graham's principles, and most also continued to perform well (all save Pearlmuter and Guerin, who did not have direct contact with Graham).
+Joe Carlen, in his 2012 biography of Graham, notes that most individual investors discussed in the Superinvestors article have continued to consistently apply Graham's principles, and most also continued to perform well (Due to a lack of data, Perlmeter and Guerin were assumed not to have met the criteria and were excluded.
+They also had no direct contact with Graham).
 These investors often regularly beat the market averages in subsequent years, but usually not to the extreme levels they did from the 1960s to '80s. "[T]he fact that five of the seven superinvestors continued to excel after 1984 proves that [Buffett's] central argument remains valid."